kugogt/Data-Science-Portfolio/README.md

 I'm **Marco Rosato**, a master's student in **Data Science** at the University of Milano-Bicocca.
 I hold a bachelor's degree in **Statistics and Information Management (SGI)**, and this portfolio is a collection of my academic and personal projects in the field of Data Science & Machine Learning.

-The goal of this portfolio is to provide clear and unifi access to each project repository.
+The goal of this portfolio is to provide clear and unified access to each project repository.

 ---